Martin Scherber: Publication

 The composer had intended to publish his symphonies only after his death.
 But in 1969 the idea was brought to Scherber to do it sooner.
 In this way the symphonies appeared in Nuremberg as immediate contributions to Albrecht-Dürer-Year 1971 (500th Anniversary of birth).

-Crash
+Accident

-At the end of May 1970, during a walk, he was struck by a drunken driver and thrown through the air.
-In this way he was robbed of his physical faculties to continue with his musical work and confined over years to a wheelchair.
-At the beginning of 1974 he died from the consequences of the crash.
+At the end of May 1970, during a walk, Scherber was hit by a drunken driver and thrown through the air.
+As a result, he was robbed of his physical faculties to continue with his musical work, and he was unable to walk for the rest of his days.
+He died in early 1974 from the consequences of the accident.